zsarge/zsarge.github.io/content/blog/juice-shop.md

 However, the instructions can still be found [on the Internet Archive](https://web.archive.org/web/20230828202658/https://pwning.owasp-juice.shop/part1/ctf.html).

 Unfortunately, there are some bugs with the current import version (see [#1988](https://github.com/CTFd/CTFd/issues/1988) and [#131](https://github.com/juice-shop/juice-shop-ctf/issues/131)).
-As such, we can't import the
+As such, we can't import a full zip file from `juice-shop-ctf-cli`, and can only import specific elements by `.csv` file.

 # Filtering these challenges